oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object from which the next index is to be retrieved.
+    **obj** [IN] -- the object from which the next index is to be retrieved.
 If the reference is NULL or invalid an error is returned.
 Likewise, if the object does not refer to a collection an error is returned.

-    **index** -- the index after which the next index is to be determined.
+    **index** [IN] -- the index after which the next index is to be determined.
     This does not have to be an actual index in the collection.

-    **nextIndex** -- a pointer to the next index used in the collection, which will be populated when the function completes successfully and the value of the exists parameter is 1.
+    **nextIndex** [OUT] -- a pointer to the next index used in the collection, which will be populated when the function completes successfully and the value of the exists parameter is 1.

-    **exists** -- a pointer to a boolean value specifying whether a next index exists following the specified index (1) or not (0), which will be populated when the function completes successfully.
+    **exists** [OUT] -- a pointer to a boolean value specifying whether a next index exists following the specified index (1) or not (0), which will be populated when the function completes successfully.